 The course consists of a series of lectures and laboratories on the functional anatomy of the nervous system, thorax, abdomen and pelvis.
-Areas emphasised are those most important in Medical Radiation Science and Physiotherapy practice.
+Areas emphasised are those most important in Medical Radiation Science, Occupational Therapy and Physiotherapy practice.

 1. Describe the structure of the major organs in the head, chest and abdomen (Gross Anatomy and Histology)